santiment/academy/src/docs/for-developers/metrics-exported-s3.md

 ## Querying Data with ClickHouse

+In the following examples we use ClickHouse [s3 Table Function](https://clickhouse.com/docs/sql-reference/table-functions/s3) to request data from S3 buckets and process it using SQL queries.
+But You can use any other instrument which supports data reading from S3 buckets.

 ### Basic Query Example

 The following example demonstrates how to query metrics data with proper asset and metric name resolution: